 I start many of these from seeds indoors.

 Read or Pin: How to Get Rid of Powdery Mildew & Mold & Prevent it here.

-Remember that not all pollinators will be attracted to the same color, so it’s a good idea to swap it around and have pinks, yellows, and other colors.
-You’ll soon find which pollinator likes which colors, such as bees going more to yellow, while butterflies land on more reds.
+Remember that Plants attract not all pollinators to the same color, so it’s good to swap it around and have pinks, yellows, and other colors.
+You’ll soon find which pollinator likes which colors, such as bees going more to yellow while butterflies land on more reds.

-You can do some research to see which companion plants will help repel pests and attract more of the kinds of insects that you want to help you in your garden.
-Not all vegetables and plants should be grown side-by-side.
+You can research which companion plants will help repel pests and attract more of the kinds of insects that you want to help you in your garden.
+Not all vegetables and plants should be grown side by side.